raufh10/Data_Portfolio/README.md

 👋 Hi!
 Welcome to my data portfolio!
-Here, you'll find a variety of projects related to data engineering, analysis, and visualization 📊
+Here, you'll find a variety of projects related to data analysis and visualization 📊

 ## Table of Contents 📚